 This course is intended to enhance the spoken, written and visual communicative competencies of Accounting students usually in their second academic year at Rhodes University.
 Professional Communication for Accountants is designed, managed and taught mainly by the Department of English Language and Linguistics in collaboration with the Department of Accounting.
 The course grew out of Professional Communication, a course initiated by the Commerce faculty in response to complaints from the business sector that their newly employed graduates lacked adequate language and communication skills.
 Recently, in response to changes to the South African Institute of Chartered Accountants (SAICA) Competency Framework, the faculty agreed to initiate a shortened version of the course tailored to Accounting students’ needs.
 Thus this course, whilst exposing students to some linguistic theory, is essentially experiential and practical.
 Its aim is to develop the communicative competence of graduates for work in the accounting sector.

-For more information about Professional Communication for Accountants, please contact Ian Siebörger.
+For more information about Professional Communication for Accountants, please email the course coordinator, Ian Siebörger.